kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types.md

 - Workspace CRD
 - WorkspaceType CRD
 - Shard CRD
-- Partion CRD
+- Partition CRD
-- PartionSet CRD
+- PartitionSet CRD

 The root workspace is the only one that holds `Shard` objects.
 Shards are used to schedule a new Workspace to, i.e. to select in which etcd the